 In 2000, a successful capital campaign enabled us to purchase our building from the Diocese of Manchester and construct a 2400 square foot addition with a new dining room and kitchen.

-More than thirty years after its start, the Gibson Center serves over 62,000 meals a year.
-Two vans provide transportation.
-The Center is thriving from dawn to dusk with activities and community events.
-Our ONE MILLIONTH MEAL was served on April 7, 2006 and marked with a gala celebration.
+More than thirty years later, the Gibson Center now serves over 62,000 meals per year.
+The Center is thriving from dawn to dusk with activities and community events, and we have two vans for transportation services.
+Our ONE MILLIONTH MEAL was served on April 7, 2006 and was marked with a gala celebration.

-The Center continues to reflect its history.
-One of the more bustling spots is the Glenna Mori Activity Room.
-The social room is named in memory of Kay Reed and the Pool Hall Gang converges on the Carroll Reed Room.
-For those who weren’t here or don’t remember, the Reeds were the catalysts for “modern” skiing in the United States.
-For decades, the Carroll Reed Shop was a landmark for the latest in skiwear and equipment.
+One of the busiest areas is the Glenna Mori Activity Room.
+The Kay Reed and Carroll Reed rooms pay tribute to the Reeds, who were the catalysts for “modern” skiing in the United States.
+For decades, the Carroll Reed Shop was a landmark for the latest in ski wear and equipment.
 Kay and Carroll also set the highest imaginable standards for customer service.
 The Sprague Dining Room honors Charlie Sprague, an enthusiastic long time supporter of the Gibson Center and a prime example of thoughtful philanthropy in the 21st Century.

-July 2005 saw the Gibson Center assume ownership of Silver Lake Landing, a gorgeous facility on the shores of Silver Lake with 19 independent living apartments.
+In July of 2005, the Gibson Center assumed ownership of Silver Lake Landing- a gorgeous facility on the shores of Silver Lake with 19 independent living apartments.

-Top photo: A circus parade passes by the present day Gibson Center.
-Circa 1900.
+(A circus parade passes by the present day Gibson Center.
+Circa 1900.)